config system ha

-To configure FGSP cluster between two FortiGates units, turn on session synchronization with the following options:
+To configure an FGSP cluster between two FortiGates units, turn on session synchronization with the following configuration:

 set session-pickup enable